christianalfoni/op-op-spec/README.md

 makeUpperCaseAndShout("hello world")
 ```

-Maybe we want to know when it is done execution, using a promise:
+Maybe we want to know when it is done executing, using a promise:

 ```js
 const promise = (...operators) => {